 D) What were your estimates for the synodic period using each of the three methods?

-Paragraph 4: This section involves the second half of the analysis
+Paragraph 4: This section involves the second half of the analysis section in which you located the Moon within the constellations and determined the sidereal period.

-constellations did the Moon pass through while you kept track of it?
+A) How many constellations did the Moon pass through while you kept track of it?

-the Zodiac?
-Does that answer make sense based on what we know about
+B) How do the constellations in A relate to the constellations of the Zodiac?
+Does that answer make sense based on what we know about the Moon's orbit around Earth?

 C) What value did you obtain for the sidereal period?